akiliuhk/AWS_lightsail/README.md

 the script will provision 5 VM on Singapore ap-southeast-1 with ***medium size (2 CPU,4G RAM,80G SSD)*** and ***opensuse_15_2*** also tags namespace

-## example to start VM with namespace std01
+## Example to start VM with namespace std01

 ```
 ./aws_provision.sh std01